davehorner/startt/README.md

   Keep watching for and shaking new child windows.
 - `-F` or `--follow-forever`
   Keep watching for and shaking new child windows even after the parent has closed.
+- `--find-oldest`
+  Use the "oldest" logic instead of most recent.
 - `-t SECONDS` or `--timeout SECONDS`
   Specify the number of seconds each window should remain open before a quit message is sent to it.
 - `-hT` or `--hide-title-bar`